The bedtime routine for peaceful sleep

 The baby's bed

-Whether the baby sleeps in the parents' room or in their own room, there are certain rules to follow.
+Whether the baby is sleeping in the parents' room or in their own room, there are certain rules to follow.

-Your baby will feel secure in a bed that's the right size for them, like a KUMI crib, a KUKO bassinet , or a smaller crib.
-Babies love the feeling of touching the sides of the bed.
-You can also choose a Kodo co-sleeper , which reduces stress for many parents and soothes babies.
+Your baby will feel reassured in a bed suited to their size, such as a KUMI cradle, or a KUKO bassinet or in a fairly small bed.
+Babies like the feeling of touching the sides of the bed.
+You can also opt for a Kodo co-sleeper which reduces the stress of many parents and soothes babies.

-Use a firm mattress that fits the bed well, without a pillow or duvet, and opt for a sleep sack or sleeping bag, or even a swaddle blanket for the youngest babies (up to 3 months).
-Put your baby to sleep on their back.
+Use a firm mattress well suited to the bed, without a pillow or duvet, and prefer a sleep suit or sleeping bag or even a swaddle blanket for the youngest (up to 3 months).
+Lay your baby on their back.

 Mistakes to avoid at bedtime

-For an effective ritual, certain pitfalls must be avoided:
+For an effective routine, certain pitfalls should be avoided:

 ❌ Too much stimulation

-❌ Going to bed too late or too early
+❌ Putting to bed too late or too early

 ❌ Screens before bedtime (disrupt melatonin)

-❌ Always put the baby to sleep in your arms if the goal is autonomy
+❌ Systematically rocking to sleep in arms if the goal is independence

 When should you put your baby to bed?

-Children's biological clock develops gradually.
-Here are some key points:
+Children's biological clock builds up gradually.
+A few reference points:

 🕖 Babies 0–3 months: irregular rhythm

-Observing signs of fatigue (rubbing eyes, yawning, restlessness) is essential to avoid the “second wind”.
+Watching for signs of tiredness (rubbing eyes, yawning, restlessness) is essential to avoid the "second wind".

-The older the child gets, the more interactive and playful the ritual becomes: longer stories, discussions about the day, breathing exercises, a nightlight, etc.
+As the child grows, the routine becomes more interactive and playful: longer stories, talking about the day, breathing exercises, night light, etc.

-There remains a precious time for emotional connection before nightfall.
+It remains a precious emotional connection time before the night.

-The goal is not for the child to fall asleep alone at all costs, but for them to gradually acquire the ability to fall asleep without significant help.
+The goal is not for the child to fall asleep alone at all costs, but for them to gradually develop the ability to fall back asleep without significant help.

-✔ promotes falling asleep in one's own bed
+✔ encourage falling asleep in their own bed

-✔ Use transitional objects (comfort blanket, sleeping bag, etc.)
+✔ use transitional objects (comfort toy, sleeping bag, etc.)

 @minnie-zhou